AliShujjat/DropOutRatesInPakistan/Files/README.md

 ### Files
 Since all files are greater than 25MB, they cannot be uploaded to Github, please find them at the linke below https://drive.google.com/drive/folders/1s5T3nIpjazKad0PJQpa2geInPh7rrWPR?usp=sharing

+## Edu Version 2
+Top 35 feature selected numeric attributes, this is to be used for the classifcations and further

+## Edu Version 3
+Top 35 feature selected attributes from the original dataset, this is to be used for exploratory data analysis.